mpvano/radiohat/README.md

 ### Mailing list

 There is a moderated mailing list for discussing this project at https://groups.io/g/RadioHat.
 This project's goal is develop radio equipment that requires a valid radio amateur operator's license to operate.
-Please include your valid station call sign in requests to join the list.
+Please include your valid station call sign in requests to join the list, and the nature of your interest in the project.

 Mario Vano
 AE0GL